cscherrer/Soss.jl/README.md

  :x
 ```

-Because it can sometimes help to see explicitly which variables are parsed as observed, Soss can hepl with this:
+Because it can sometimes help to see explicitly which variables are parsed as observed, Soss can help with this:

 ```julia
 julia> annotate(hello)